2023 Solar Incentives Guide for Lexington, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage people to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
 Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are provided by the Massachusetts government or your specific utility company, county or municipality.
+Some incentives are handled federally, while others are offered by the state of Massachusetts or by your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
-Typically, there is a small threshold of energy production to meet before your solar system is eligible for SRECs or similar performance-based incentives.
+• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
+Generally, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or similar performance-based incentives.
 These kinds of incentives are generally handled by your state government.

 Best Regional Coverage